jacksonrodri/vote_abroad/content/en/pages/how-to-return-your-ballot.md

 If you don’t have your ballot yet, you can check your state’s “Delivery Methods - Ballot Return” at **[www.votefromabroad.org/states](https://www.votefromabroad.org/states)**

-**IF YOUR STATE ALLOWS IT, WE HIGHLY RECOMMEND YOU RETURN YOUR BALLOT ELECTRONICALLY (BY EMAIL, FAX, OR ONLINE UPLOAD).**
+<details><summary><strong>IF YOUR STATE ALLOWS IT, WE HIGHLY RECOMMEND YOU RETURN YOUR BALLOT ELECTRONICALLY (BY EMAIL, FAX, OR ONLINE UPLOAD).</strong><em> -- Click to expand</em></summary>

 More than half of all states now allow overseas voters to return their ballots electronically.
 This may be a safer way to ensure your ballot is counted than postal mail as you don't have to worry that it may get lost or delayed in transit.

 When you return your ballot electronically, you print out your ballot (if you received it electronically), mark it and return it as an email attachment, fax or online upload.
 You keep a copy of your marked ballot, so there is always a paper trail.

 This is very different from “electronic voting,” which has widely reported security concerns.
 With electronic voting, voters at in-person polling places submit their vote using a computer system that holds a large cache of votes and which may be vulnerable to inaccuracies as well as the more remote risk of outside manipulation.
-And if there's no paper receipt provided, the voter has no way to know that their vote was properly recorded and counted.
+And if there's no paper receipt provided, the voter has no way to know that their vote was properly recorded and counted.</details>

 *******
 **HOW TO RETURN YOUR BALLOT ELECTRONICALLY:**